Engine: The heart and soul of a racer

 Market launch and availability

 The new Porsche 911 GT3 is expected to arrive in Canada as a 2022 model year, reaching dealers by fall 2021.
-Market specific pricing and order availability will be announced closer to that time.
+The new model carries a starting MSRP of $180,300.